-Keynes provided an alternative perspective that challenged the different assumptions and arguments of classical economics, as well as other schools of thought in economics.
-Nonetheless, due to its impact during the Great Depression, Keynesian economics is sometimes referred to as depression economics.
+Nevertheless, Keynes provided an alternative perspective that challenged the different assumptions and arguments of classical economics, as well as other schools of thought in economics.
+Because of its notable relevance in examining the Great Depression, Keynesian economics is sometimes referred to as depression economics.

 1. Demand-Side Theory of Economic Growth

-Supply-side economics argues that the most effective way to boost the economy is through the promotion of business growth by lowering taxes and decreasing regulations.
-Furthermore, a higher supply of low-priced goods and services in the market will increase employment and thus, boost productivity further.
+argues that the most effective way to boost the economy is through the promotion of business growth by lowering taxes and decreasing regulations.
+A higher supply of low-priced goods and services in the market will also increase employment and thus, boost productivity further.
 Essentially, this theory claims that shifting aggregate supply

 However, according to one of the theories of Keynesian economics, economic growth is determined by aggregate demand or the total demand for goods and services within an economy because it supports and bolsters production and employment.
 This demand comes from four major components: consumption, investment, government expenditures, and net exports.
 In other words, to keep the economy afloat, demand must be maintained or improved.

 2. Boom-And-Bust Cycle in the Free-Market

 During an economic downturn, classical economics assumes that output and prices will eventually revert to a state of equilibrium because of the self-regulating nature of the free market.
 However, this was not the case during the Great Depression.
-Keynes argued that market economies undergo a boom-and-bust cycle.
-Essentially, economies are constantly in flux, both contracting and expanding.
-An economy sometimes behaves erratically, thus affecting production, employment, and inflation.
+Keynes argued that economies are constantly in flux, both contracting and expanding.
+An economy sometimes behaves erratically, thus affecting production, employment, and inflation

 3. Government Interventions in the Economy